AmmarElsherif2021/DRCDV/README.md

 - **Purpose**:

 DRVDV is a chat application developed using React, Socket.IO, Node.js/Express, and MongoDB.
-It aims to create a dynamic, interactive user interface that seamlessly integrates with back-end services.
+It aims to create a dynamic, interactive user interface that seamlessly integrates with server services.
 The application supports text messaging and dynamic visualization of various data types within the chat interface, such as tables, images, and text.

 - **Scope**: